by Garrett Rowlan

 how to dive, instructions he gave without demonstrating them himself.
 (He was

 hydrophobic.
-Holiday weekends we would drive up the California coast.
-On some beach around Santa Barbara he would, if
+Holiday weekends we would drive up the California Santa Barbara

 Otherworldly, like the hull of an